Starting Jaksta Music Miner

 Audio recording is a great way to capture copy protected music.

-Music Miners's audio recording is unique in that it records audio driectly from an application (like a browser or Spotify) and does NOT mix the sound from different applications together.
+Music Miners's audio recording is unique in that it records audio driectly from an application (like a browser) and does NOT mix the sound from different applications together.

-This means that if you are recording Spotify and someone rings you on Skype your conversation will NOT be mixed in with your Spotify recordings!
+This means that if you are recording and someone rings you on Skype your conversation will NOT be mixed in with your recordings!

 Music Miner also audio fingerprints audio tracks and lookups up things like title and artist of songs as well as the art work - these details are then saved to tags in the file!
 Cool Hey!